 According to Fireeye, the firm who discovered the ‘backdoor’ Supply Chain hack:

-“SolarWinds.Orion.Core.BusinessLayer.dll is a SolarWinds digitally-signed component of the Orion software framework that contains a backdoor that communicates via HTTP to third party servers.
+“SolarWinds.Orion.Core.BusinessLayer.dll is a SolarWinds digitally-signed component of the Orion software framework that contains a backdoor that communicates via HTTP to third-party servers.
 We are tracking the trojanized version of this SolarWinds Orion plug-in as SUNBURST.”

 Software Supply Chain and the Build

 This is a problem.
 Instead, we need a build that is incremental.
 Incremental builds are difficult to script because they need more advanced logic.
 Most developers are not given time to create a better build process, one that only re-builds the changes.
-This means that it is next to impossible to audit why a binary was re-compiled, because the answer is they are always recompiled.
+This means that it is next to impossible to audit why a binary was re-compiled because the answer is they are always recompiled.
 If we only recompiled the binaries that had corresponding code updates, we could more carefully audit the code and make sure that only approved coding updates were included.

 In our not too distant past the developer community had tools that controlled software builds beyond what an imperative script could do.
-OpenMake Software provided a build automation solution called Meister, that ensured that incremental builds were easy.
-As part of the build, it generated Software Bill of Material reports and Differences report allowing teams to easily audit and compare the actual source changes to confirm that only the approved code updates were included.
+OpenMake Software provided a build automation solution called Meister, ensuring that incremental builds were easy.
+As part of the build, it generated Software Bill of Material reports and Differences reports allowing teams to easily audit and compare the actual source changes to confirm that only the approved code updates were included.
 Rational Software’s ClearCase used a program called ClearMake that used a process called ‘winkin’ to reuse ‘derived’ objects that had not changed.
 This process created an incremental build that could be easily audited.

 I realize that I am simplifying the overall problem in this case.
 But it is a good example of the basic Software Supply Chain practice and how potentially vulnerable our processes are.